๐Ÿ“ŠAdvanced Financial Accounting

 Geographic Area Reporting

-• Assets by location—long-lived assets (excluding financial instruments and deferred taxes) by country of physical location
+• Long-lived assets by location: physical assets (excluding financial instruments, deferred tax assets, and similar items) reported by country of physical location.

-• Home country vs. foreign—at minimum, separate domestic from all foreign; material individual countries require separate disclosure
+• Home country vs. foreign: at minimum, separate domestic from all foreign.
+Any individual foreign country that is material requires its own line.

 Product and Service Information

-• Cross-segment products—if multiple segments sell the same product type, aggregate for this disclosure
+• Cross-segment products: if multiple segments sell the same product type, aggregate those revenues for this disclosure.

-Compare: Segment disclosures vs. entity-wide disclosures—segments follow the CODM's organizational view, while entity-wide disclosures follow standardized categories (products, geography, customers).
+Compare: Segment disclosures follow the CODM's organizational view.
+Entity-wide disclosures follow standardized categories (products, geography, customers).
 A company organized by geography still provides product-line revenue; one organized by product still provides geographic data.
+The two sets of disclosures complement each other.

 Major Customer and Interim Reporting

-These requirements address concentration risk and timeliness—ensuring users understand customer dependencies and receive segment information throughout the year, not just annually.
+These requirements address concentration risk and timeliness, ensuring users understand customer dependencies and receive segment information throughout the year.

 Disclosure of Major Customers

-• 10% threshold—disclose existence of any customer representing ≥ 10% of total entity revenue; identify which segment(s) earn that revenue
+• 10% threshold: disclose the existence of any single customer representing โ‰ฅ 10% of total entity revenue, and identify which segment(s) earn that revenue.

-• Identity disclosure—revealing the customer's name is permitted but not required; the fact of concentration must be disclosed
+• Identity disclosure: revealing the customer's name is permitted but not required.
+The fact of concentration and the amount of revenue must be disclosed.

 Interim Reporting Requirements

-• Condensed segment data—interim reports must include segment revenues, profit or loss, and material changes in assets
+• Condensed segment data: interim reports must include segment revenues (external), segment profit or loss, and material changes in total assets, along with reconciliations if there are significant changes from the last annual report.

-• Timely updates—if segment structure changes mid-year, disclose in the first interim report after the change
+• Timely updates: if segment structure changes mid-year, disclose the change in the first interim report after it occurs.
+If prior interim periods of the current year are restated, disclose that fact.

 Quick Reference Table